ronaldt80/home_assistant_mistral_ai/README.md

   <li>Let mistral ai decide wether you should open the windows.
 Send the outside temperature and humidity to mistral ai along with the avarage temperature and humidity of all your rooms.</li>
   <li>Get dynamic push notifications created by the AI instead of the same static sentences you normall define.</li>
   <li>Feed mistral ai with your workout data to get a quick summary</li>
+  <li>Use mistral ai coding model to let it generate jinja + markdown to populate your dashboard</li>
+  <li>Generate template sensor code using mistral coding model</li>
 </lu>

 <h2>Example code</h2>